Table of Contents

 |HTTP Smooth Streaming||http://www.example.com/video/download.ism/Manifest|

-Note the extension of the Download-to-own URL.
-This is ".ismv" and tells the USP Origin to serve out the file in the fragmented Smooth Streaming PIFF format.
+The extension of the Download-to-own URL is the same whether or not you work with a dref MP4.
+The fact that it is ".ismv" tells the USP Origin to serve out the file in the fragmented Smooth Streaming PIFF format.